rchillyard/Number/README.md

 This is where you can find high-level specifications that correspond to user code.

 ## Versions
-* Version 1.3.2: bringing over the Expression packages from Number3 project.
+* Version 1.3.2: Complete the migration to 5-module project.
 * Version 1.3.1:
   * Restructured the project into two modules: core and algebra;
   * Introduced the algebra package which will replace all of the Number classes (see Future Upgrades below).